WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 # Run featureCounts
 # featureCounts <various options> <sorted BAM file> <GTF or GFF file with gene annotation>
 # For ERR3489994_sorted.bam file
-# The > means 'take the screen output to this file'
+# The -o option is for the name of output file
 featureCounts -p -B -t 'CDS' -g 'Parent' -T 1 -a ../References_v10/schistosoma_mansoni.PRJEA36577.WBPS18.annotations_longestisoform.gff3 -o ERR3489994_featureCounts.txt ERR3489994_sorted.bam

 # Explore one of the featureCounts output files
-# Use up-down arrows to move long the files, or press the spacebar or D to move down a page, press B to move up a page
+# Use up-down arrows to move up and down the files, or press the spacebar or D to move down a page, press B to move up a page
 less ERR3489994_featureCounts.txt

 # Cut only column 'GeneID' and readcounts
+cut -f1,7 ERR3489994_featureCounts.txt | head # Notice the output of this first part of the command

+# Now pipe that output into another cut command
 cut -f1,7 ERR3489994_featureCounts.txt | cut -d':' -f2 > ERR3489994_Counts.txt

 less ERR3489994_Counts.txt